hyperstack-org/hyperstack/docs/authorization-policies.md

 #### Channels and the connection policies

-Any ruby class that has a connection policy is a synchromesh channel.
+Any ruby class that has a connection policy is a Hyperloop channel.
 The fully scoped name of the class becomes the root of the channel name.

 The purpose of having channels is to restrict what gets broadcast when models change, therefore typically channels represent *connections* to